Medi-Cal Eligibility

 The next Medi-Cal annual redetermination date will remain unchanged from the CalWORKs redetermination date, and should be no earlier than 12 months from the date of the most recent CalWORKs annual redetermination.
 If no such annual CalWORKs redetermination has been conducted, then the next Medi-Cal annual redetermination date will be 12 months from the date cash aid was granted.

 ExampleExampleCalWORKs case is approved for cash aid in February.
-The case is discontinued July 31, due to failure to provide the semi-annual income report (SAR 7).
-Case is then converted to Section 1931(b) Medi-Cal effective August 1.
-The annual redetermination for Section 1931(b) is due in February which is 12 months from the date cash aid was granted.
+The case is discontinued on July 31, due to failure to provide the semi-annual income report (SAR 7).
+The case is then converted to Section 1931(b) Medi-Cal effective August 1.
+The annual redetermination for Section 1931(b) is due in February, which is 12 months from the date cash aid was granted.

 Clients Alleging Disability

-Note: Clients must meet the “Disability and Adult Programs Division” (DAPD) referral criteria (i.e. “Substantial Gainful Activity” [SGA]) before initiating a DAPD referral and continuing Medi-Cal on the basis of alleged disability.
+Note: Clients must meet the DDSD referral criteria (i.e. “Substantial Gainful Activity” [SGA]) before initiating a DDSD referral and continuing Medi-Cal on the basis of alleged disability.

-IMPORTANT: Verification of Incapacitated Parent deprivation does not necessarily mean disability criteria exists.
+Important: Verification of Incapacitated Parent deprivation does not necessarily mean disability criteria exist.

 2. Determine if the individual has a share-of-cost by completing the MC 176 M.

 1. Note: Do NOT allow "Aged, Blind and Disabled" (ABD) income deductions.
-Only after the SP-DAPD determines that the client is disabled will the ABD income deductions be allowed.
+Only after the SP-DDSD determines that the client is disabled will the ABD income deductions be allowed.

 3. Enter the share-of-cost amount in the appropriate CalSAWS page.